 But Sakura had a mission to do.
 For her, it was unthinkable not to come here.
 More than just an pretty promise, her mission was a hard-and-fast obligation, unchangeable.
 He was the one who came and went as he pleased.

 But perhaps he didn’t think about those things.
 Her eyes trailed down the comfortable curves of his form, the only break in the unyielding lines of bamboo.
 Perhaps, she thought with a stab of sympathy, he was out here only thinking about her.

 Katsuro broke the stillness with a single nod of his head, beckoning her silently to come with him.

-Snapping out of her thoughts, Sakura smiled back warmly.
+Sakura smiled back warmly.
 One hand on the low stone wall, she hopped over into the wilderness.

-Sakura threaded through the bamboo trunks until she reached the slanted one.
+She threaded through the bamboo trunks until she reached the slanted one.
 Then, ducking under that final obstacle, she looked up into Katsuro’s smiling face.
 His familiar grin had returned.
 She matched it with a happy smile of her own.
 And, turning together, they disappeared into the swaying green bamboo thicket.

 The rest of the mission fell away uneventfully.
 The only thing that made the daily tedium bearable was looking forward to seeing Katsuro each night.

 And though she didn’t so much as dip a toe into a hot spring while she was there, the long evenings spent in conversation above the glowing town were as soothing as any steaming bath could possibly be.